Presentations & webinars

 OA&FS is uniquely qualified to provide these trainings and webinars.
 Here’s a little about us:

-- Committed to all-options pregnancy counseling and openness in adoption since our founding in 1985.
-Completed over 1,500 adoptions.
+- A program of Boys & Girls Aid as of 2025; committed to all-options pregnancy counseling and openness in adoption since our founding as an independent agency in 1985.

-- Offices in Eugene, Portland and Seattle – can also serve clients nationwide.
+- Licensed in Oregon and Washington with offices in Eugene, Portland, and Seattle – can also serve clients nationwide.

 - Pro-choice with a reproductive justice lens – not religiously affiliated.